klitoschr/stellar-docker-testnet/README.md

 - Marios Touloupos ( @mtouloup ) - PhD Candidate, University of Nicosia - Institute for the Future ( UNIC -IFF)

+## Sponsors
+This work is partially funded by the Stellar Development Foundation (SDF): https://www.stellar.org/foundation

+## Feedback-Channel
+* GitLab issues